|

 treatment.

-TO VALIDITY
+THREATS TO VALIDITY

-to Internal
+Threats to Internal

 Validity

-May
+May include:

-include: history,
+history, selection,

-selection, statistical
+statistical

-regression, pretesting,
+regression,

 instrumentation,